 For example, it could find and suggest ways to save more money, detect a positive correlation between your business design investments and income growth or even provide a forecast on stock growth based on your trading interest.

-This VR/AR banking case study demonstrates UXDA's vision of the future of banking.
+This VR/AR banking case study demonstrates UXDA's vision of the future of banking in Metaverse.
 This is not an attempt to make some precision forecast.

 Instead, we hope to inspire the financial industry to explore the next step in making finance more user-centered in the future.

-The only way to be ready for the revolutionary switch to VR/AR digital reality is to start generating ideas and concepts today.
+The only way to be ready for the revolutionary switch to Metaverse reality is to start generating ideas and concepts today.
 With this case study, we encourage you to view your own financial products through the lens of the future.

 As technological advancements are rapidly developing and bringing more and more benefits for the customers, this is a must for any company that strives to become more successful, not only today but also in the future.

-We might not be able to know exactly what tomorrow holds, but we can do our best to prepare today and become the pioneers of the future.
+We might not be able to know exactly what tomorrow holds, but we can do our best to prepare today and become the pioneers of the future Metaverse.